FrostyFire1/GTNH_OC_SCRIPTS/README.md

 3. Output (Of the scanner)
 4. Garbage (Trash can not recommended.
 The program will look for reserve drones here when imprinting genese from a template bee.
 PREVENT IT FROM FILLING UP BECAUSE THE PROGRAM WILL CRASH)

 To run BreederTron3000 you must provide the mode and the target bee (if running breed mode) as an argument.
+Please note that the bee name is case sensitive.
 **Available modes: `breed` and `imprint`**
 Breed mode breeds bees up to the given bee.
 Example:
 `BreederTron3000 breed Clay` will breed up to the Clay bee.